SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 console.log("Server running at http://127.0.0.1:8000.");
 ```

-When I say a basic server, I mean **basic**.
-This is not a full-featured HTTP server.
-It can't serve any HTML file or images.
-In fact, no matter what you request, it will return 'Hello World'.
+Note that this is not a full-featured HTTP server.
+It can't serve any HTML files or images.
+In fact, no matter what you request, it will always return 'Hello World'.

 Execute your app using `node index.js` and navigate to [http://127.0.0.1:8000](http://127.0.0.1:8000) on your preferred web browser.

 Congratulations!
-You've just built your very own web server!
+You've just built your very own *simple* web server!

 Quit your app using `Ctrl` + `C`.

+## Task 8 - Express
-If you want this to be a full-featured web server, then you have to check what was requested, read the appropriate files and send the content back.
+If you want the server you built in **Task 7** to be a full-featured web server, then you have to check what was requested, read the appropriate files and send the appropriate content back.
 There's good news, though.
-People have already done this hard work for you.
+People have already done the hard work for you.

-## Task 8 - Express
 [Express](http://expressjs.com/) is a framework to help build web applications.
-The first thing you have to do it install it.
-Along with the `node` command, you also have access to a command called `npm`.
+The first thing you have to do is install it.
+Along with the `node` command, Node.js also gives you access to a command called `npm`.
 This tool gives you access to an enormous collection of modules created by the community and one of them is Express.

 Navigate to your `hello` folder on Terminal and install Express (and its dependencies):